adewale-adepoju/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---

-name: Need the ability to create a product in the catalog.
+name: 'Need the ability to create a product in the catalog.'
-about: To track progess of issues during sprint
+about: 'To track progess of issues during sprint'
 title: 'create a product in the catalog'
 labels: 'Backlog'
 assignees: 'walebase@yahoo.com'